diannedejesus/update_contacts/readme.md

 - Import only works if no data is present, this to avoid duplicates
         - [additional] add duplicate detector
 - Allow user to add a new entry to historic list (data can be added or disabled/enabled)
-- [completed] Option for editing list.
+* [completed] Option for editing list.
 User can enable and disable contacts as a visual way of indicating these contacts do not need to be updated.
     - [additional] allow for adding a reason for disabling

 ### Update Page
-- Seperate the field for last names, for visual representation since outlook only permits one field so it will still be stored as one value.
+* [unneeded] Seperate the field for last names, for visual representation since outlook only permits one field so it will still be stored as one value.
 - integrate USPS address validity verification
-- permit user to post a name to associate number too
+- ?? permit user to post a name to associate number too
 - [additional] Limit the type of phone numbers to match outlooks limits
 - unify number and type array to avoid errors match number and type
 - modify form verification code, either integrate a pgk or move it to make it more cleaner and change the way it process information to make it more intuitive for the user.
 Posible not use sessions for this data.